MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 ## Quality of Service (QoS) settings

-To ensure optimal video and audio quality on Surface Hub 2S, add the following QoS settings to the device.
+To ensure optimal video and audio quality on Surface Hub, add the following QoS settings to the device.

 ### Microsoft Teams QoS settings